supavapes/supavapes-wp/wp-content/plugins/inactive-logout/readme.txt

 == Description ==

-Protect your WordPress users' sessions from shoulder surfers and snoopers!
+Protect your WordPress users’ sessions from prying eyes and snoopers!

-Use the Inactive Logout plugin to automatically terminate idle user sessions, thus protecting the site if the users leave unattended sessions.
+The Inactive Logout plugin automatically terminates idle user sessions, safeguarding your site if users leave their sessions unattended.

-The plugin is very easy to configure and use.
-Once you install and activate the plugin simply configure the idle timeout from the plugin settings.
-So now any unattended idle WordPress user sessions will be terminated automatically.
-You can also display a custom message to idle user sessions, alerting them that the session is about to end.
+A simple plugin which is easy to configure and use.
+After installing and activating it, just set the idle timeout from the plugin settings.
+From then on, any unattended idle WordPress sessions will be automatically terminated.
+You can also display a custom message to users, warning them that their session is about to end.

 **Try it out ==> [Demo](https://tastewp.org/plugins/inactive-logout/ "Demo Link")**